-Electronics has revolutionized our society by providing many devices e.g. laptops, palm pilots, digital cameras, household robots, etc. However most of these devices are powered by batteries, which need to be recharged through cables.
+Electronics has revolutionized our society by providing many devices e.g. laptops, palm pilots, digital cameras, household robots, etc. Every electronic system or device needs electric power to operate, whether it is from walled AC supply or a battery.
+This electric power cannot be stored infinitely in any rechargeable device like batteries, condensers or Supercapacitors.
+So any portable devices like laptops or mobile phones are needed to be connected to AC power lines to recharge their batteries regularly.
 Wireless powering of these and similar devices is now set to complete our transition to cable free wireless life.

 Rezence technology has improved the wireless charging capabilities to 1-50W range (operating at frequencies of 6.78 MHz) that has expanded the range of products beyond smart phones to include laptops, tablets, and other consumer electronics while also supporting multi-device charging.